nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list modules
-2. AddressBook shows a list of persons
+2. Mod tracker shows a list of modules
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific module in the list
-4. AddressBook deletes the person
+4. Mod tracker deletes the person
+5. User requests to add a module to the list
+6. Mod tracker adds the module

     Use case ends.